 - Young adult applicants must be accompanied by a parent or legal guardian who must provide acceptable proof of identity

-- PWC licence applicants must also provide two passport-acceptable photos.
+- PWC driving licence applicants must also provide two passport acceptable photos.

 Exemption of commercial qualifications

-People who hold a Certificate of competency as a master, mate or coxswain do not have to hold a general licence or PWC licence to drive vessels recreationally.
+People who hold a certificate of competency as a master, mate or coxswain do not have to hold a general boat licence or PWC licence to drive vessels recreationally.